For Questions or Orders

 GAMERA VS. THE DEVIL BEAST GUIRON

-(1969) Nobuhiru Kajima, Miyuki Akiyama.
+(1969, Upgraded 12/11/24) Nobuhiru Kajima, Miyuki Akiyama.
 Aliens fly two kids to another planet in an effort to lure Gamera into fighting another horrid monster, Guiron.
-Campy, but fun.
-Aka Attack of the Monsters.
-Co
+This is one of the most luridly campy Gamera films with...

 $16.95 |